FooleanBool/openwebui/README.md

 3. [Quick Voice Config](functions/actions/quick-voice-conf/README.md) - A simple tool for quickly updating voice settings using shorthand commands, perfect for rapid adjustments to voice, speed, and auto-playback settings.

 4. [Get Events](tools/caldav/get-events/README.md) - A tool for retrieving and formatting calendar events from a CalDAV server, providing structured output of upcoming events with dates, summaries, and locations.

+5. [Get Tasks](tools/caldav/get-tasks/README.md) - A tool for retrieving and formatting calendar tasks (todos) from a CalDAV server, providing structured output of tasks with priorities, due dates, and completion status.

 ## Getting Started